RareSkills/blog/solidity-mutation-testing/solidity-mutation-testing.md

 ## Other Mutation Testing Tools

-Although vertigo-rs is the only tool that automatically runs the test suit, there are other noteable tools for generating mutations (but they don't support automatically re-running the test suite and summarizing the results).
+Although vertigo-rs is the only tool that automatically runs the test suite, there are other noteable tools for generating mutations (but they don't support automatically re-running the test suite and summarizing the results).

 - [Gambit](https://docs.certora.com/en/latest/docs/gambit/index.html) by Certora
 - [Universal Mutator](https://github.com/sambacha/universalmutator/tree/new-solidity-rules) by [sambucha](https://github.com/sambacha)